Ofisare/VRCompanion/scripts/README.md

 by observing the corresponding actions (track controller movement for melee swings, the trigger press for gun recoil etc.).

-Configurations are done using profile files, see `scripts/user_profiles/#How to define a profile.txt`
+Configurations are done using profile files, see `scripts/user_profiles/README.md`

 After starting, a small launcher will be shown to select a game profile.
 The last settings are remembered in scripts/vr_companion.json Using the console version, you can then create shortcuts to instantly start a specific profile without the launcher.
 I.e.: FreePIE.Console.exe .\scripts\vr_companion.py TerminatorResistance

 The launcher also contains an auto updater to load the latest version of the script from GitHub.
 After the update, you have to restart FreePIE, so new functionality can be loaded.
+If a new version of FreePIE is required the script will communicate this with an error message.
+In that case, download the latest [complete build with scripts and profiles]https://github.com/Ofisare/VRCompanion/releases/tag/Release_2.0).

 Under `Settings > Plugins > Open VR` you can switch the vr engine to be used:
  - **OpenVR**: most compatible
  - **OpenXR**: only in 64bit version, has to be started before the game
  - **Oculus**: only for Oculus Rift (s) and Meta Quest connected via Cable and possibly Air Link (controller haptics might not be working)

 # Feature Overview:

 ### Gestures

- There are 3 gun poses (pistol: both hands close together, rifle: left or right hand in front of the other hand).
+ There are three gun poses (pistol: both hands close together, rifle: left or right hand in front of the other hand).
  The gun poses can press certain buttons to activate for instance ingame aiming for higher accuracy or toggle modes to allow adding multiple functions to the same button in a context aware scenario.